wichapons/wichapons/README.md

 &emsp;
 <h3 align="left">Hi!
 I'm Wichapon, Logistics Development Engineer based in Bangkok.
 A passionate self-taught web developer with experience in both backend and frontend programming.
-I love problem-solving and am always eager to take on new challenges.</h3>
+I love problem-solving and always eager to take on new challenges.</h3>
 &emsp;

 -------------------